Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 • Employee attraction and retention: How do you hope these efforts will affect your recruiting and retention statistics?
 Perhaps you hope to lower your turnover rate by a certain percentage year-over-year after implementing the CSR program.

-• Brand loyalty: When a company engages in CSR efforts and is purpose-driven, people are 72% more likely to be loyal to that company, according to global communications firm Porter Novelli.
+• Brand loyalty: People are 72% more likely to be loyal to purpose-driven companies.
 How may your CSR plan impact your customers’ loyalty to you, whether you are a business-to-business (B2B) or business-to-consumer (B2C) organization?

 • Bottom line: In what ways can your socially responsible actions save the organization money?